 French troops arrived in Spain in 1808.
 King Charles IV of Spain abdicated and the heir to the throne, Fernando Prince of Asturias, who adored Napoleon, renounced all his rights to the throne and ordered his subjects to accept the new king Joseph Bonaparte (Napoleon’s brother).
 But absolutist forces immediately declared opposition to Joseph, declared themselves to be the patriots, and set in motion a vast effort of propaganda, soon aided by vast subsidies from Great Britain which at that time was at war with Napoleon’s France.
 Sor helped them by composing the two most famous anti-French songs of the war, “Venid, vencedores” and “Vivir en cadenas”.
 In January 1810, however, King Joseph entered Seville to universal acclamation, which meant that now the whole of Spain except Cadiz was united under Joseph, and Sor, who was already in the south, like almost everyone else there except in Cadiz took the oath to Joseph, who not only held power but also offered constitutional and enlightened government.

 Throughout his life he was always in touch with other Spaniards.
-About six weeks before he died in Paris a composer, pianist and writer from Barcelona named Eusebio Font i Moreso visited him at his apartment just off the Rue Saint Honoré and wrote a moving account of his visit, which I publish in full in my book on Sor.
+About six weeks before he died in Paris in 1839 a young composer, pianist and writer from Barcelona named Eusebio Font i Moreso visited him at his apartment just off the Rue Saint Honoré and wrote a moving account of his visit, which I publish in full in my book on Sor.

 During his lifetime he also composed in many other genres, especially ballet music, and some arietts of the highest quality for voice and piano, of which I published a complete edition.
 Today these arietts are still, alas, almost unheard, but it would be wonderful if enterprising singers and pianists could perform them.